3geek14/Realms/Omnibus.md

 and giving an explanation of how it works.
 This does not make the fighter an enchanted being.

-This fighter may now call out “Fighter’s Intuition” once.
+This fighter may now call out "Fighter's Intuition" once.
 When the fighter does this, they may or may not learn information about a monster they can see.
 It is up to the event staff to decide to provide this information or not.
 The information can be anything: weakness, methods of defeating, or even what the